 CNP Frauds and How to Prevent Them

 CNP transaction frauds are a type of credit or debit card scam in which fraudsters use the compromised card details of someone else to make a remote purchase.
 As both the cardholder and card are not physically present, it is challenging for vendors to verify the buyer’s identity.
 A 2020 True Cost of Fraud Study by LexisNexis shows that every $1 of fraud costs around $3.36 to eCommerce merchants and US retailers per transaction.
-Therefore, it’s essential to take the necessary steps to eliminate credit/debit card frauds, especially with card-not-present transactions.
+Therefore, it’s essential to take the necessary steps to eliminate credit/debit card fraud, especially with card-not-present transactions.